-The OpenSceneryX project is a free to use library of scenery objects for X-Plane® v8.50 and above.
-It is a collaborative effort by members of the X-Plane.org community and the aim is to provide a good range of high quality scenery components for authors to use in their scenery packages.
+The OpenSceneryX project is a free to use library of 3D scenery objects for the X-Plane® flight simulator.
+It is a collaborative effort by members of the X-Plane.org community, providing a good range of high quality scenery components for authors to use in their scenery packages.

-The library contains many pre-built 3d models including buildings, aircraft and vehicles as well as a large collection of ground markings, ground furniture and trees from both Europe and America.
+The library contains many pre-built 3d models including buildings, aircraft and vehicles as well as a large collection of ground markings, ground furniture, trees and plants.

-An index of all the objects in the current version is available down the right hand side of this page, click to view more information about the object, including a screenshot.
+An index of all the objects in the current version is available here.
 Note that you cannot download single objects, you must download the library as a whole.

 Click one of the following links to download the OpenSceneryX installer:

-If you used the recommended option and downloaded the installer, just unzip it and run it.
-You will be asked to locate your X-Plane® folder and then the installer will automatically download the latest version of OpenSceneryX.
+On macOS – double click the disk image, then when the window appears drag the installer onto the Applications folder.
+Run it from there.
+On Windows or Linux – just unzip it, put it where you want it and run it.
+On all versions, you will be asked to locate your X-Plane® folder and then the installer will automatically download the latest version of OpenSceneryX.

-You don’t need to download a new installer every time you want to update OpenSceneryX, you can just re-run the installer whenever you like and it will only download files that have changed.
+You don’t need to download a new installer every time you want to update OpenSceneryX – just re-run it whenever you like and it will only download files that have changed.

 If you are a standard user of X-Plane®, then you don’t do anything else.
-Installing this library does nothing on it's own to the simulator – you won’t see new objects dotted about, you won't see any changes to your default scenery, you won’t see any new options in X-Plane®.
-However, scenery packages developed by other people can now use the objects in this library, so if you have installed any scenery package marked 'Enhanced by OpenSceneryX' then that package will come alive with objects.
+Installing this library does nothing on its own to the simulator – you won’t see any changes to your default scenery and you won’t see any new options in X-Plane®.
+However, scenery packages developed by other people can now use the objects in this library, so if you have installed any scenery package that uses OpenSceneryX then that package will come alive with objects.

 Although the library is and always will be free to use, it still costs money to host this website and provide the downloads for the library.
 If you feel the library is a valuable resource, we would be very grateful if you would consider donating a little to keep it running.